hamahem/datastory/index.md

 {% include status_table.html %}

-<p style="text-align: justify;">What is this?
+<p style="text-align: justify;">What are these two plots above?
 Ah, I see... you have reconfigured the projection into a decadal perspective?
 Excellent initiative!
 In aggregating the data to this scale, the chaotic fluctuations of the market recede, revealing the true architectural pillars of the NASDAQ civilization.
-Observe the timeline above, we can now witness the dynasty which has survived the many hardships of the NASDAQ territory, has evolved in its sectors continuously and has maintained a thread of continuity across every year from the 1980s to the present day: <strong>The D1 DYNASTY (à nommer)</strong>.</p>
+Observe the timeline above, we can now witness the dynasty which has survived the many hardships of the NASDAQ territory, has evolved in its sectors continuously and has maintained a thread of continuity across every year from the 1980s to the present day: <strong>The D1 DYNASTY</strong>.</p>

 <p style="text-align: justify;">In contrast, we see the rise and fall of other great houses. <strong>D2 Dynasty</strong> ruled as a formidable power during the early years, only to dissolve after 22 years and cede its place at the turn of the millennium.
 Following this transition, new powers such as <strong>D5 Dynasty</strong> and the more recent <strong>D7 Dynasty</strong> have emerged, claiming the NASDAQ landscape of the modern era.</p>